rampal-punia/convo-insight-platform/README.md

 ## Contributing

 We welcome contributions to ConvoInsight!
 Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to the project.
-Key points include:

-- Fork the repository and create your branch from `development`
-- Ensure any install or build dependencies are removed before the end of the layer when doing a build
-- Update the README.md with details of changes to the interface
-- Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent
-- You may merge the Pull Request once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you

 ## Datasets